MAYFIELD PRIMARY SCHOOL GOVERNING BODY

 1) SKILLS AUDIT & SIX AREAS OF EFFECTIVE GOVERNANCE 'PEOPLE & EVALUATION'

 The governing body evaluates and plans future work in line with six areas of effective governance.
-Our skills audit (or review of strengths and next steps) for 2019/2020 has led to us taking the following steps to further enhance our work and act upon any areas where we feel we can improve.
+Our latest skills audit (or review of strengths and next steps) led to us taking the following steps to further enhance our work and act upon any areas where we felt we could/can improve.
 This means that work is logically undertaken and no time is wasted as we work alongside Mr Denton and his team.
 It is also helping us to increase capacity and create longer term continuity in our work and needs.
-Mr Murphy was recruited due to his financial skills and ability to add capacity to an area of need that we had identified.
+Mr Murphy was recruited due to his financial skills and ability to add capacity in an area of need that we had identified.
 Mr Denton and his team have the philosophy of 'always start with why you are doing something'.
 We share this approach and have used this work to drive our next steps.
-We believe your governing body is more effective as a result.
+We believe the governing body is more effective as a result.

 2) GOVERNOR CHALLENGE & ACCOUNTABILITY EVENTS 'ACCOUNTABILITY'

-Alongside the new headteacher, the governing body identied the need to create our own first hand evidence to judge the impact of the our school leaders development plan actions.
+Alongside Mr Denton, the governing body identied the need to create our own first hand evidence to judge the impact of the our school leaders development plan actions.
 Whilst we meet regularly and receive relevant information which forms the basis of questioning and analysis, we wanted to see impact and current position of school ourselves.
 We therefore devised challenge events where teams/pairs of governors visit classrooms, chat with learners, meet with staff, study the learning environment and any other relevant evidence to form what we call a three point 'or triangulated' body of evidence to form our own judgements about the progress of the school.
 It is not our role to judge the quality of teaching and learning - but is the role of governors to have enough evidence to hold leaders to account and to know the school's current position in order to support leaders work.
 An example of our challenge report template is attached below.
-We are already finding this work to be a huge step forward and intend to extend this further.
+We are already finding this work to be a huge step forward and intend to extend this further in the academic year ahead.

 3) GOVERNOR STUDY GROUP 'PEOPLE'